cooperwalter/check-stock-index-price/README.md

 - `Notifier.js` - The notifier service
 - `package.json` - The package.json file

+## Testing Google Cloud Run Deploy

+Important NOTE: If you are using the test feature when editing the function, it seems it won't pick up on new env variables.
+You must save first then test.

 ## Google Firestore Storage

 Google Firestore is a NoSQL database that uses collections and documents to store data.